12 Things Mentally Strong People Do That Nobody Else Does

 1. They practice gratitude.

 Instead of focusing on their burdens or what they don’t have, mentally strong people take stock of all the great things they do have.
-There are several ways to practice gratitude, but the simplest way to start is just by thinking of three things you’re grateful for each day.
-You can also start a gratitude journal to jot down all the good things you experienced throughout the day or adopt gratitude rituals, such as saying grace before a meal.
+There are a whole host of ways to practice gratitude, but a simple way to start is to think of three things you’re grateful for each day.
+You can also start a gratitude journal to jot down all the good things you experienced throughout the day or adopt gratitude rituals like giving thanks before a meal.

 3. They overcome their inner critic.